dairyking98/RoboCam-Suite/README.md

    - Use checkboxes to select which wells to include in experiment
    - All wells are checked by default
    - Uncheck wells you want to skip
-5. Configure timing:
+5. Configure GPIO action phases:
+   - By default, one GPIO OFF phase is present (30 seconds)
+   - Click "Add Action" to add more phases
+   - For each phase, select "GPIO ON" or "GPIO OFF" and enter duration in seconds
-   - Enter three times: OFF duration, ON duration, OFF duration (seconds)
+   - Example: OFF (30s) → ON (20s) → OFF (10s)
-6. Select pattern: "snake" or "raster"
+6. Select pattern: "snake →↙" (zig-zag) or "raster →↓" (rectilinear, default)
 7. Configure camera settings:
    - Resolution (X and Y)
    - FPS